oghb/haxball-client/README.md

 Some suggestions:

 - if you want to play with unlimited FPS, type `fps unlock` in the command bar on top and press Enter.
 This is only needed once.
-- by default, the All-in-one tool automatically hides the NavBar (the bar on top of the client) when you join a room.
-To avoid this, click the "**⚙️ Add-on**" button in the bottom-right corner of the room list, and deselect "Hide NavBar by default".

 ## Known bugs